-Title of the course: Applied Firefighting HKDID7116A Credits: 6
+Title of the course: Applied Firefighting HKDID7116A The of the course. apprear in engineering interior in the

 Type of lessons and learning hours: 60/20

 The aim of the subject is that the students get to know the physical background of fire and fire elimination, the factors affecting the effectiveness of fire fighting in different types of fires, as well as the technical requirements and support of interventions.